dscape/rewrite/README.md

 # rewrite

-The purpose of the `rewrite` script is to eliminate the 1-to-1 mapping between files and MarkLogic App Servers by introducing a intermediate layer that recognizes URLs and dispatches them to application code.
+The purpose of `rewrite` is to eliminate the 1-to-1 mapping between files and MarkLogic App Servers by introducing a intermediate layer that recognizes URLs and dispatches them to application code.

 This way you can map a easy to write route like `/users/17` to an internal file uri like `/users.xqy?action=show&id=17`.

-The way we define the routes is with a small XML domain specific language (DSL) for routing:
+The way we define the routes is with a XML domain specific language (DSL) for routing intended to make routing logic simple and easy to maintain:

       <routes>
         <root> users#list </root>